Log in

 Facts about Chicago

-Here are some interesting facts about Chicago city:
+Here are some interesting facts about the city of Chicago:

 3. Reversing the flow of the Chicago River so that it empties into the Mississippi River rather than Lake Michigan was a significant and highly inventive engineering feat that Chicago completed in 1900.
 In honour of St. Patrick's Day, the Chicago River is painted green annually.